Anthony Trollope

 Anthony Trollope (/ˈtrɒləp/ TROL-əp; 24 April 1815 – 6 December 1882) was an English novelist and civil servant of the Victorian era.
-Among the best-known of his 47 novels are two series of six novels each collectively known as the Chronicles of Barsetshire and the Palliser novels, as well as his longest novel, The Way We Live Now.
+Among the best-known of his 47 novels are two series of six novels each collectively known as the Chronicles of Barsetshire and the Palliser novels, as well as The Way We Live Now.
 His novels address political, social, and gender issues and other topical matters.
+He also wrote an autobiography, a book on William Makepeace Thackeray, a book on Lord Palmerston, five travel books, and 42 short stories.

-Trollope's literary reputation dipped during the last years of his life, but he regained somewhat of a following by the mid-20th century.
+Trollope's literary reputation dipped during the last years of his life, but he regained something of a following by the mid-20th century.

 Biography

 Anthony Trollope was the son of barrister Thomas Anthony Trollope and the novelist and travel writer Frances Milton Trollope.
 Though a clever and well-educated man and a Fellow of New College, Oxford, Thomas Trollope failed at the Bar due to his bad temper.
 Ventures into farming proved unprofitable, and his expectations of inheritance were dashed when an elderly, childless uncle (Note: Barbara, the childless wife of Anthony Trollope's great-uncle, Adolphus Meetkerke of Julians Hertfordshire, died in 1817.
 Adolphus (then aged 64) remarried in 1818 and had five children.) remarried and fathered children.
 Thomas Trollope was the son of the Rev. (Thomas) Anthony Trollope, rector of Cottered, Hertfordshire, himself the sixth son of Sir Thomas Trollope, 4th Baronet.
 The baronetcy later came to descendants of Anthony Trollope's second son, Frederic.
 As a son of landed gentry, Thomas Trollope wanted his sons raised as gentlemen who would attend Oxford or Cambridge.
 Anthony suffered much misery in his boyhood, owing to the disparity between the privileged background of his parents and their comparatively meagre means.